PandasThumb/pandasthumb.github.io/_posts/2021/2021-11-05-updated-creationists-social-justice-advocates-unite-take-down-huxley.md

 Other Task Force errors flow from the lack of scientific input.
 Misunderstandings of the relevant science and history are rife.
 For example, the Task Force Report says that

-<blockquote><div style="background-color: rgb(235, 235, 235);">“Genetic scientists have since disproved the notions of a ‘Black gene’ or ‘White gene’ and have disproven the idea that intragroup difference exceeds intergroup difference—establishing that race is a social, not biological, system.”</div></blockquote>
+<blockquote><div style="background-color: rgb(235, 235, 235); padding: 20px;">“Genetic scientists have since disproved the notions of a ‘Black gene’ or ‘White gene’ and have disproven the idea that intragroup difference exceeds intergroup difference—establishing that race is a social, not biological, system.”</div></blockquote>

 The Report is attempting to make the [accurate statement](https://pandasthumb.org/archives/2012/02/continuous-geog.html) that in humans, within-group genetic variance exceeds between-group variance, but the Report text actually states the opposite.